 Wave Generator Overview

-Fig. 112 The wave generation module in QBlade’s main tool bar.
+Fig. 180 The wave generation module in QBlade’s main tool bar.

 If an offshore simulation where the consideration of wave excitation is being carried out, it is necessary to provide the information about the sea sate in the form of a wave field.
 The field may either consist of a single wave train (regular wave) or multiple, superpositioned regular waves - (irregular waves).
 Both types may be generated directly in QBlade.
 A third possibility is the definition of a prescribed sea state, allowing the user to import externally generated wave fields.
-The three functionalities are described in more detailed below.
+The three functionalities are described in more detail below.
 The underlying theory implemented in QBlade is described in the Waves section of the theory guide.

 Any wave field generated in QBlade requires that a new wave is created by selecting this option in the Controls box.
 This opens the Linear Waves dialogue, where the wave generation options are displayed.
 In the Main Seastate Parameters box, the wave train is defined (amplitude and frequency).
 The Equal Energy Frequency Discretization box allows the user to tune the discretization parameters of the energy spectrum.
 Finally, the Equal Energy Directional Discretization box lets the user define directional properties of the wave.

-Fig. 113 The wave generator dialog in QBlade.
+Fig. 181 The wave generator dialog in QBlade.

-Regular Wave
+Regular Linear Wave

-Fig. 114 Visualization of a regular wave.
+Fig. 182 Visualization of a regular wave.

 Main Parameters

-Time Offset: Time shift of the generated wave signal.
+Time Offset: Time shift of the generated wave signal

-Significant Wave Height: Height of wave train to be generated (directly linked to amplitude).
+Significant Wave Height: Height of wave train to be generated (directly linked to amplitude)

-Significant Wave Amplitude: Amplitude of the wave (directly linked to wave height).
+Significant Wave Amplitude: Amplitude of the wave (directly linked to wave height)

-Peak Period: Period of the wave (directly linked to wave frequency).
+Peak Period: Period of the wave (directly linked to wave frequency)

-Peak Frequency: Frequency of the wave (directly linked to the wave period).
+Peak Frequency: Frequency of the wave (directly linked to the wave period)

 Equal Energy Directional Discretization

-Principal Wave Direction: Incoming wave direction.
+Principal Wave Direction: Incoming wave direction

-Fig. 115 Visualization of an irregular wave.
+Fig. 183 Visualization of a regular nonlinear wave.

 Main Parameters

-Time Offset: Time shift of the generated wave signal.
+Time Offset: Time shift of the generated wave signal

-Significant Wave Height: Wave height defining shape of the wave spectrum (directly linked to amplitude).
+Significant Wave Height: Wave height defining shape of the wave spectrum (directly linked to amplitude)

-Significant Wave Amplitude: Wave amplitude defining shape of the wave spectrum (directly linked to height).
+Significant Wave Amplitude: Wave amplitude defining shape of the wave spectrum (directly linked to height)

-Peak Period: Peak period of the wave spectrum (directly linked to wave frequency).
+Peak Period: Peak period of the wave spectrum (directly linked to wave frequency)

-Peak Frequency: Peak frequency of the wave spectrum (directly linked to the wave period).
+Peak Frequency: Peak frequency of the wave spectrum (directly linked to the wave period)

-Automatic Gamma: Automatic or manual definition of peak shape factor of the spectrum.
+Automatic Gamma: Automatic or manual definition of peak shape factor of the spectrum

-Automatic Sigma: Automatic or manual definition of the spectral width parameter.
+Automatic Sigma: Automatic or manual definition of the spectral width parameter

 Frequency Discretization